 CAUSE OF ACTION: Complaint for Damages and/or Declaratory Judgment and/or Specific Performance filed against Florida Gas Transmission Company (FGT) for breach of Abramson and Harrison "global settlement".
 Complaint alleges that FGT failed to enter into an arbitration agreement with Henkels & McCoy regarding costs and expenses incurred by Henkels & McCoy in the Abramson and Harrison suits which were not covered, paid or reimbursed by Henkels & McCoy's insurer, Liberty Mutual Insurance Company.
 Plaintiff seeks damages of $314,000.

 STATUS: Responsive pleading and counterclaim filed June 5, 1999 with an offer to arbitrate the issues of whether a complete settlement had been reached and, if not, whether FGT owed Henkels any of the retroactive premium or the deductible under the contract between Henkles and FGT.
 At the settlement conference of October 8, 1999, settlement was unsuccessful but Henkles agreed to arbitrate.
-Henkles last offer to settle was for $.
+Henkles last offer to settle was for $100,000.
+Since the settlement conference, Henkels has been completely unresponsive.
+FGT has offered to settle for $80,000 and requested another settlement conference.

 Hickman v.
 Florida Gas Transmission Company; Docket No. 77503-I, 22nd Judicial District, Washington Parish, Louisiana, at Franklinton.
 On September 4, 1998, FGT removed the case to the U.S. District Court (E.D.
 La.) at New Orleans (Filed August 5, 1998) (Served August 17, 1998) (Mangham, Hardy & Stevens - Mickey Mangham) (Crowley) NOT REVISED